 HNN depends on the generosity of its community of readers.
 If you enjoy HNN and value our work to put the news in historical perspective, please consider making a donation today!

-HNN provides multiple ways to make a donation:
+HNN provides multiple ways to make a donation.

-History News Network
+Contribute DIRECTLY to History News Network with ONE CLICK!

 "I find the History News Network indispensable for keeping up with new publications and new interpretations, and keeping track of debates over history, in both its academic and public forms, throughout the world." — Eric Foner

 "As its wide coverage and its impressive numbers of hits-per-week indicate, HNN has become the most important -- and reliable -- source for fresh historical interpretation and, of special note, for the understanding of current events placed, often provocatively, in their historical contexts." — Walter LaFeber